tasnim-mtir/SmartDoorbell/README.md

 List of devices:

-esp32-cam/
+esp32-cam

-Electronic Lock/
+Electronic Lock

-Push Switch/
+Push Switch

-battery/
+battery

 Installation and prepartion instrcutions:

 1)Configure the Telegram App :

 a) Create a New BOT in Telegram App

-               1) Search for BotFather in Telegram
+              i) Search for BotFather in Telegram

-               2) Tap on START.
+             ii) Tap on START.

-               3) Type /newbot
+            iii) Type /newbot

-               4) name the BOT(should be unique)
+             iv) name the BOT(should be unique)

-               5) enter a username
+              v) enter a username

-               6) copy the token
+             vi) copy the token

 ![photo1671976575 (1)](https://user-images.githubusercontent.com/121382849/209470961-6ea8ade4-8d10-4c49-8564-b96370aac199.jpeg)

 ![photo1671976575](https://user-images.githubusercontent.com/121382849/209470964-975fc083-89fb-4864-a239-e86a7ed01a81.jpeg)